 God knew that doing the right thing, choosing to act like a free person, clinging to Him would not always be easy.
 2 Thessalonians 3:13 says, “Dear brothers and sisters, never get tired of doing good.”

 Galatians 6:8-10 says, “Those who live only to satisfy their own sinful nature will harvest decay and death from that sinful nature.
 But those who live to please the Spirit will harvest everlasting life from the Spirit.
 So let’s not get tired of doing what is good.
 At just the right time we will reap a harvest of blessing if we don’t give up.”

 The theme of this week’s conference is The Reality of Grace.
 Generally, about half of the people here at these conferences are first-time attendees.
 They are truly stepping into their Jordan.
 I’ve talked to numerous people whose worlds have been rocked by what is being shared here.
-My world was rocked backed in 2004 at an Exodus conference when I first truly considered the reality of living in grace.
+My world was rocked backed in 2004 at my first same-sex attraction conference when I first truly considered the reality of living in grace.
 Grace is a breath of fresh air to a weary, striving soul.

-Something we hear in Exodus circles quite a bit is that the opposite of homosexuality is not heterosexuality; it’s holiness.
+Something we hear in these circles quite a bit is that the opposite of homosexuality is not heterosexuality; it’s holiness.

 I have to ask, if the pursuit has you weary, what are you pursuing?
 Are you pursuing freedom from temptation?
 If so, it’s no wonder you are tired!
 We will always be tempted in some way.
 The Bible does not promise freedom from temptation.
 Even Jesus was tempted, but He did not sin.